bubbletroubles/PowerStig/StigCaveats.md

 ## SqlServer 2012

-Rule V-41294 will not reach a desired state unless a credential is provided via PsDscRunAsCredential Documentation on how to secure the mof is found [here](https://docs.microsoft.com/en-us/powershell/dsc/pull-server/securemof).
+Rule V-41294 will not reach a desired state unless a credential is provided via PsDscRunAsCredential.
+Documentation on how to secure the mof is found [here](https://docs.microsoft.com/en-us/powershell/dsc/pull-server/securemof).

 ```PowerShell